-The curriculum consists of a set of nano-science lessons which can be taught as stand alone lessons or as a whole curriculum.
-Taken as a whole, the materials span approximately three weeks of in-class instructional activities.
-The curriculum booklet includes several introductory chapters that provide background on nano-scale science and technology.
-Each classroom-tested, inquiry-based investigation follows the BSCS 5E Instructional Model and includes step-by-step instructions, materials lists, and data charts.
-Teachers may choose to use individual lessons or adopt the book in its entirety.
+The curriculum consists of a set of nano-science lessons that can be taught as stand alone lessons or as a whole curriculum.
+As a whole, the materials span approximately three weeks of instructional activities.
+The curriculum includes introductory chapters that provide background on nano-scale science and technology.
+Classroom-tested, inquiry-based investigations follow the BSCS 5E Instructional Model and include step-by-step instructions, materials lists, and data charts.
+Teachers may choose to use individual lessons or the whole curriculum.

 Welcome to Nanoscience helps biology, chemistry, and Earth and environmental science teachers at the secondary level introduce the science behind nanotechnology into their curriculum.
 The authors begin with historical background, include tips on how to use the book, and lessons are mapped to National Science Education Standards.
 The book provides a unique framework for the study of nano-scale science through environmental science, specifically groundwater pollution.